HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Further Analysis of Experimental Results

 \subsection{Motif-Scaffolding Results of Each Problem}

 Table~\ref{tab:scaffolding_problems} details the motif-scaffolding results.
-The performance of ESM3 is reported by~\cite{wang2024dplm}.
-For DPLM-2 and \ourname{}, we have conducted five repetitions using five different random seeds.
+We have conducted five repetitions using five different random seeds.
 We summarize the average, minimum, and maximum number of times each problem is solved, and report the average success rate with standard deviation.